martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 Depending on the value of the current congestion window size *cwnd*, CUBIC runs in three different modes.

-1. The TCP-friendly region, which ensures that CUBIC achieves at least the same throughput as Standard TCP.
+1. The AIMD-friendly region, which ensures that CUBIC achieves at least the same throughput as AIMD TCP.

-2. The concave region, if CUBIC is not in the TCP-friendly region and *cwnd* is less than *W<sub>max</sub>*.
+2. The concave region, if CUBIC is not in the AIMD-friendly region and *cwnd* is less than *W<sub>max</sub>*.

-3. The convex region, if CUBIC is not in the TCP-friendly region and *cwnd* is greater than *W<sub>max</sub>*.
+3. The convex region, if CUBIC is not in the AIMD-friendly region and *cwnd* is greater than *W<sub>max</sub>*.

 Below, we describe the exact actions taken by CUBIC in each region.

-## TCP-Friendly Region
+## AIMD-Friendly Region

-Standard TCP performs well in certain types of networks, for example, under short RTT and small bandwidth (or small BDP) networks.
-In these networks, we use the TCP-friendly region to ensure that CUBIC achieves at least the same throughput as Standard TCP.
+AIMD TCP performs well in certain types of networks, for example, under short RTT and small bandwidth (or small BDP) networks.
+In these networks, we use the AIMD-friendly region to ensure that CUBIC achieves at least the same throughput as AIMD TCP.

-The TCP-friendly region is designed according to the analysis described in {{FHP00}}.
-The analysis studies the performance of an Additive Increase and Multiplicative Decrease (AIMD) algorithm with an additive factor of {{{α}{}}}*<sub>aimd</sub>* (segments per *RTT*) and a multiplicative factor of {{{β}{}}}*<sub>aimd</sub>*, denoted by AIMD({{{α}{}}}*<sub>aimd</sub>*, {{{β}{}}}*<sub>aimd</sub>*).
+The AIMD-friendly region is designed according to the analysis described in {{FHP00}}.
+The analysis studies the performance of an AIMD algorithm with an additive factor of {{{α}{}}}*<sub>aimd</sub>* (segments per *RTT*) and a multiplicative factor of {{{β}{}}}*<sub>aimd</sub>*, denoted by AIMD({{{α}{}}}*<sub>aimd</sub>*, {{{β}{}}}*<sub>aimd</sub>*).